 Trastuzumab emtansine (Kadcyla®)

-You have trastuzumab emtansine in the chemotherapy day unit or during a short stay in hospital.
+You will be given trastuzumab emtansine in the chemotherapy day unit or during a stay in hospital.
 A chemotherapy nurse will give it to you.
-During treatment, you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
-This is who we mean when we mention doctor or nurse in this information.

-If your blood results are not back to normal or if you’ve been having certain side effects, the doctor may delay your treatment or lower your dose of trastuzumab emtansine.
+They will check your bloods before each treatment.
+If your blood results are not back to normal or if you have been having certain side effects, the doctor may delay your treatment.
+Or sometimes they may need to lower your dose of trastuzumab emtansine.

 - a fine tube that goes under the skin of your chest and into a vein close by (central line)